Meet Our Team

 that using nuclear energy is love & compassion

-Kati Augsten
+Kati Austgen

 Director, Public Engagement & New Nuclear, Nuclear Energy Institute